rexrainbow/phaser3-rex-notes/docs/docs/localstorage-data.md

     - `undefined` : Load all keys from local storage.
 - `reset` :
     - `true` : Rest all data to default values (`default`).
+- `parent` : The object (a scene, or a game object) that this DataManager belongs to.
 - `eventEmitter` : The DataManager's [event emitter](eventemitter3.md).

 ### Load